 Patch Job Instance Selection

-A Patch Job is always applied to a certain selection of application instances (game servers usually, but you can patch utilities as well).
+A Patch Job is always applied to a certain selection of application instances (game servers only).
 To make a selection, you must configure a number of options when creating a Patch Job:

 |DeploymentEnvironment||The DeploymentEnvironment within which you want to perform a build update|